ably/ably-cocoa/README.md

 ARTRealtimeChannel *channel = [client.channels get:@"test" options:channelOptions];
 ```

 Beyond specifying channel options, the rest is transparent and requires no further changes to your application.
-The `message.data` instances that are delivered to your subscribe `EventListener` continue to contain the values that were originally published.
+The `message.data` instances that are delivered to your subscription callback continue to contain the values that were originally published.

 If you would like to inspect the `ARTMessage` instances in order to identify whether the `data` they present was rendered from a delta message from Ably then you can see if `message.extras["delta"]["format"]` equals `"vcdiff"`.